elafallik/elafallik.github.io/menu/blog.md

 layout: page
 title:
 ---
-These posts are informal notes and may contain errors --- please let me know if you spot any.
+These are posts informal notes and may contain errors — please let me know if you find any.

 <ul class="posts">
   {% for post in site.posts %}